Kira9204/zsh-bliss/README.md

 # zsh-bliss
-Linux+Mac custom configurations and themes i use on my work and private machines.
+Linux+Mac+Windows custom configurations and themes i use on my work and private machines.
 Lots of useful aliases for developers are included!
 Includes configuration for tools like VIM and Neovim too.